Patteerrik/Heritage-Housing-Issues/README.md

 ## ML Business Case

 The client wants to understand what affects house prices and predict the prices of specific houses, including four inherited houses.
-To achieve this, we need to use a machine learning (ML) model.
+To achieve this, we need to use a machine learning model.

 The ML task is to build a model that can predict house prices based on different features of the house, like the area, number of rooms, year built, etc. Since the price is a number, a regression model is a good choice.

 Key Points for the ML Model:
-* Inputs: Information about the house, such as the number of rooms, lot size, garage area, and more.
+* **Inputs:** Information about the house, such as the number of rooms, lot size, garage area, and more.
-* Output: The predicted price of the house.
+* **Output:** The predicted price of the house.
-* Model Type: We will use a regression model, like Random Forest, Linear Regression, or Neural Networks, to find the relationship between house features and sale prices.
+* **Model Type:** We will use a regression model, like Random Forest, Linear Regression, or Neural Networks, to find the relationship between house features and sale prices.
-* Success Criteria: The client considers the model successful if it has an R² score of at least 0.75.
+* **Success Criteria:** The client considers the model successful if it has an R² score of at least 0.75.
 This means the model should be able to explain at least 75% of the changes in house prices.
-* Use Cases:
+* **Use Cases:**
   * Show how different house features are related to sale prices.
   * Predict the sale prices of the four inherited houses and other houses in Ames, Iowa.
 The goal is to give the client a reliable tool to estimate house prices, helping them get the best value for their inherited houses and make good decisions for other properties.

+## Epics and User Stories

+* **Epic 1:** Information Gathering and Data Collection
+  - User Story: Collect relevant data and information for analysis.
+* **Epic 2:** Data Visualization, Cleaning, and Preparation
+  - User Story: Visualize the data, identify trends, and clean the dataset.
+* **Epic 3:** Model Training, Optimization, and Validation
+  - User Story: Train the model, tune hyperparameters, and validate model performance.
+* **Epic 4:** Planning, Design, and Development of Dashboard
+  - User Story: Design and develop an interactive dashboard to visualize insights.
+* **Epic 5:** Dashboard Deployment and Release
+  - User Story: Deploy the dashboard to Heroku and make it publicly accessible.

 ## Dashboard Design

-1. The first page explains the project dataset and outlines the business requirements.
+1. **Summary Page:** Provides an overview of the dataset and states the business requirements.
+2. **Feature Correlation Page:** Lists findings related to features most correlated with sales price.
+3. **Inherited Houses Page:** Displays the four inherited houses and their respective predicted sale prices, including the summed sale price.
+4. **Hypotheses Page:** Describes the hypotheses and how they were validated.
+5. **Technical Page:** Shows the model's performance and pipeline steps.

 ## Unfixed Bugs